kaizen-ai/kaizenflow/documentation/notes/code_style.md

         - how to reproduce it, ideally a unit test
         - stacktrace
         - you can use the tag “BUG: ..."

+## Referring to an object in the code

+- We prefer to refer to objects in the code using Markdown like `this` (this is a convention used in the documentation system Sphinx)

+    ```python
+    """
+    Decorator adding a timer around function `f`.
+    """
+    ```
+- This is useful to distinguish the object code from the real life object
+- E.g.,
+    ```python
+    # The df `df_tmp` is used for ...
+    ```

+## Inline comments

+- In general we prefer to avoid comments on the same line as code since they require extra maintenance (e.g., when the line becomes too long)
+    - **Bad**
+        ```python
+        print("hello world")      # Introduce yourself.
+        ```
+    - **Good**
+        ```python
+        # Introduce yourself.
+        print("hello world")
+        ```

+# Linter

+## Disabling linter messages

+- When the linter reports a problem
+    - We assume that linter messages are correct, until the linter is proven wrong
+    - We try to understand what's the rationale for the linter complaints
+    - We then change the code to follow the linter suggestion and remove the lint

+1) If you think a message is too pedantic please file a bug with the example and as a team we will consider whether to exclude that message from our list of linter suggestions

+2) If you think the message is a false positive, then you try to change the code to make the linter happy
+    - E.g., if the code depends on some run-time behavior that the linter can't infer then you should wonder if that behavior is really needed
+    - A human reader would probably be as confused as the linter is

+3) If you really believe that you should override the linter in this particular case then use something like:
+    ```python
+    # pylint: disable=some-message,another-one
+    ```
+    - You then need to explain in a comment why you are overriding the linter.

+- Don't use linter code numbers, but the symbolic name whenever possible:
+  - **Bad**
+    ```python
+     # pylint: disable=W0611
+    import config.logging_settings
+    ```
+  - **Good**
+    ```python
+    # pylint: disable=unused-import
+    # This is needed when evaluating code at run-time that depends from
+    # this import.
+    import config.logging_settings
+    ```

+## Prefer non-inlined linter comments

+- Although we don't like inlined comments sometimes there is no other choice than an inlined comment to get the linter to understand which line we are referring
+  too:
+  - **Bad but ok if needed**
+    ```python
+    # pylint: disable=unused-import
+    import config.logging_settings
+    ```
+  - **Good**
+    ```python
+    import config.logging_settings  # pylint: disable=unused-import
+    ```

 # Logging